Expand your knowledge of the Bluegrass State with these Kentucky facts

-of the world's leading thoroughbred farms and thoroughbred auctions as well as prestigious events such as the Kentucky State Fair World Championship Horse Show and the Kentucky Horse Park.
+of the world's leading thoroughbred farms and thoroughbred auctions as well as prestigious events such as the Kentucky State Fair World Championship Horse Show and the Rolex Three-Day Event at the Kentucky Horse Park.

 Kentucky still leads the nation in burley tobacco production, even though the federal